fluid-dev/hexo-theme-fluid/README_en.md

 If you plan to upgrade `v1.4.0`, it is recommended to do the following:
 1. Unzip the release package and rename it to `fluid` (It is recommended that the user using the master branch re-clone the repository)
 2. Modify the blog root `_config.yml` configuration `theme: fluid`
-3. Copy the modified part of `_config.yml` of the original Material-T, or follow  [Configuration](https://github.com/fluid-dev/hexo-theme-fluid#Configuration) to use the configuration override feature.
+3. Copy the modified part of `_config.yml` of the original Material-T, or follow  [Smooth upgrade](#Smooth-upgrade) to use the configuration override feature.

 We apologize for the inconvenience caused by the change.